anmoljh/docker-sphinx/README.md

     - Html documents are generated at $HOME/sphinx-docs/`SPHINX_PROJECT_NAME`/docs/build/html directory.
-    - Go the directory and open the index.rst file in any browser.
+    - Go the directory and open the index.html file in any browser.

     **Note:-**